japtain-cack/bedrock-server/README.md

 # bedrock-server
-Run a bedrock server in a Docker container.
+Run a Minecraft Bedrock server in a Docker container.

-Now with automatic bedrock server updates and remco config management.
+Now with automatic bedrock server updates and envforge config management.
 Just restart the container.

 [![Docker Automated build](https://img.shields.io/docker/automated/nsnow/bedrock-server.svg)](https://hub.docker.com/r/nsnow/bedrock-server)
 [![Docker Stars](https://img.shields.io/docker/stars/nsnow/bedrock-server.svg)](https://hub.docker.com/r/nsnow/bedrock-server)
 [![Docker Pulls](https://img.shields.io/docker/pulls/nsnow/bedrock-server.svg)](https://hub.docker.com/r/nsnow/bedrock-server)
 [![Docker Build Status](https://img.shields.io/docker/build/nsnow/bedrock-server.svg)](https://hub.docker.com/r/nsnow/bedrock-server/builds)

+## Features

+- **Multi-stage build** for optimized image size
+- **Automatic version detection** using Puppeteer or shell scripts
+- **Configuration templating** with envforge
+- **Non-root execution** for better security
+- **Health checks** for container monitoring
+- **Automatic updates** - just restart to get the latest Minecraft version

+## Important Notes

 This Dockerfile will download the Bedrock Server app and set it up, along with its dependencies.

-If you run the container as is, the `worlds` directory will be created inside the container, which is inadvisable.
+**Data Persistence**: If you run the container as is, the `worlds` directory will be created inside the container, which is inadvisable.
 It is highly recommended that you store your worlds outside the container using a mount (see the example below).
-Ensure that your file system permissions are correct, `chown 1000:1000 mount/path`, or modify the UID/GUID variables as needed (see below).
+Ensure that your file system permissions are correct, `chown 1000:1000 mount/path`, or modify the UID/GID variables as needed (see below).

-It is also likely that you will want to customize your `server.properties` file.
-To do this, use the `-e <environment var>=<value>` for each setting in the `server.properties`.
-The `server.properties` file will be overwritten every time the container is launched.
+**Configuration**: You can customize your `server.properties` file using environment variables.
+The `server.properties` file will be regenerated from templates every time the container is launched, allowing for dynamic configuration.

 ## Run the server